International A-class catamaran: Background

 All boats designed and built to these specs would be grouped into one fleet and race each other for crossing the finish line first.

 The A-Class is the largest remaining of those 4 main classes.
 The ‘B’ class was a 20 ft twin hander with 235ft2 of sail and developed into the Tornado and a few offshoots such as the F18.
 The ‘C’ class was another twin, but at 25 ft with a 300ft2 rig, has become a super sophisticated monster and the pinnacle of small cat design that races for the Little America’s Cup.
 The ‘D’ Class was 32 ft and a sail of 500ft2 with three crew, but rapidly dwindled away.
-As a result, the 'A' class is the smallest, but still maintains its status as the ultimate sailing catamaran single handed design.

 Specifications

 The official organisation for the A-Class catamaran is the IACA (International A division Catamarans Association).

 The A-Class rules were expanded over time to prevent the cost of these boats from rising too high and to ensure fairness in racing.

 Currently the main A-Class rules are: